Olympe de Gouges: Arrest and execution

 After her arrest, the commissioners searched her house for evidence.
 When they could not find any in her home, she voluntarily led them to the storehouse where she kept her papers.
 It was there that the commissioners found an unfinished play titled La France Sauvée ou le Tyran Détroné ("France Preserved, or The Tyrant Dethroned").
-In the first act (only the first act and a half remain), Marie-Antoinette is planning defense strategies to retain the crumbling monarchy and is confronted by revolutionary forces, including Gouges herself.
-The first act ends with Gouges reproving the queen for having seditious intentions and lecturing her about how she should lead her people.
-Both Gouges and her prosecutor used this play as evidence in her trial.
-The prosecutor claimed that Gouges' depictions of the queen threatened to stir up sympathy and support for the Royalists, whereas Gouges stated that the play showed that she had always been a supporter of the Revolution.
+In the first act (only the first act and a half remain), Marie Antoinette is planning defense strategies to retain the crumbling monarchy and is confronted by revolutionary forces, including de Gouges herself.
+The first act ends with de Gouges reproving the queen for having seditious intentions and lecturing her about how she should lead her people.
+Both de Gouges and her prosecutor used this play as evidence in her trial.
+The prosecutor claimed that de Gouges's depictions of the queen threatened to stir up sympathy and support for the Royalists, whereas de Gouges stated that the play showed that she had always been a supporter of the Revolution.

-She spent three months in jail without an attorney as the presiding judge had denied Gouges her legal right to a lawyer on the grounds that she was more than capable of representing herself.
-It is likely that the judge based this argument on Gouges' tendency to represent herself in her writings.
+She spent three months in jail without an attorney as the presiding judge had denied de Gouges her legal right to a lawyer on the grounds that she was more than capable of representing herself.
+It is likely that the judge based this argument on de Gouges's tendency to represent herself in her writings.
 Through her friends, she managed to publish two texts: Olympe de Gouges au tribunal révolutionnaire ("Olympe de Gouges at the Revolutionary tribunal"), in which she related her interrogations; and her last work, Une patriote persécutée ("A [female] patriot persecuted"), in which she condemned the Terror.

-Gouges had acquired for her son, Pierre Aubry, a position as a vice-general and head of batallion in exchange for a payment of 1,500 livres, and he was suspended from this office after her arrest.
+De Gouges had acquired for her son, Pierre Aubry, a position as a vice-general and head of battalion in exchange for a payment of 1,500 livres, and he was suspended from this office after her arrest.
 On 2 November 1793 she wrote to him: "I die, my dear son, a victim of my idolatry for the fatherland and for the people.
 Under the specious mask of republicanism, her enemies have brought me remorselessly to the scaffold."

-On 3 November 1793 the Revolutionary Tribunal sentenced her to death and she was executed for seditious behavior and attempting to reinstate the monarchy.
+On 3 November 1793, the Revolutionary Tribunal sentenced her to death, and she was executed for seditious behavior and attempting to reinstate the monarchy.
 Olympe was executed only a month after Condorcet had been proscribed, and just three days after the Girondin leaders had been guillotined.
 Her body was disposed of in the Madeleine Cemetery.
 Olympe's last moments were depicted by an anonymous Parisian who kept a chronicle of events: